 The blower door testing protocol should be called out in the plans, details and specifications as required.

 11. Insufficient training or experience

 Airtightness is a team sport.
 Too often basic training is perfunctory or non-existent handicapping the effort from the start.
 Everyone on the team should have some basic competence in airtightness and that means training or building a few airtight buildings.
-Consider Passive House training for professionals: CPHD training for architects and engineers or Tradesperson training for contractors.
-And Passive House Canada offers training programs as well.
+The best training is our own Make it Tight training - a 4 hour exhaustive look at the science, materials and methods for complete airtightness.
+The next best is Passive House training: for professionals that's CPHD training for architects and engineers or Tradesperson training for contractors.
+And there is PHIUS training for CPHCs and Builders.